Amstrad PCW: Free software

-Many free packages could run under CP/M but required careful setting of options to run on the PCW series, although a significant number had installer programs that made this task easier.
-Programs that were already configured for the PCW covered a broad range of requirements including word processors, databases, graphics, personal accounts, programming languages, games, utilities and a full-featured bulletin board system.
-Many of these were at least as good as similar commercial offerings, but most had poor documentation.
+Many free software can run under CP/M but require careful setting of options to run on the PCW series, although a significant number has installers that made this task easier.
+Programs already configured for the PCW cover a broad range of requirements including word processors, databases, graphics, personal accounts, programming languages, games, utilities, and a full-featured bulletin board system.
+Many of these are comparable to commercial offerings, but most had poor documentation.

 Technical design

 The PCW 8256, 8512, 9512, 9256 and 9512+ share a common architecture.
-Other than the Z80 CPU, the PcW16 does not share any hardware with the original PCW series and should be considered to be a completely different machine.
+Other than the Z80 CPU, the PcW16 does not share any hardware with the original PCW series.

 CPU

-All PCW models, including the PcW16, used the Zilog Z80 range of CPUs.
+All PCW models, including the PcW16, use the Zilog Z80 range of CPUs.
 A 4 MHz Z80A was used in the 8256, 8512, 9512, 9256, 9512+ and PCW10; and a 16 MHz Z80 in the PCW16.

 Memory

-The Z80 could only access 64 KB of RAM at a time.
-Software could work around this by bank switching, accessing different banks of memory at different times but this made programming more complex and slowed the system down.
-The PCW divided the Z80 memory map into four 16 KB banks.
-In CP/M, the memory used for the display was switched out while programs were running, giving more than 60 KB of usable RAM.
+The Z80 can only access 64 KB of RAM at a time.
+Software can work around this by bank switching, accessing different banks of memory at different times, but this makes programming more complex and slows the system down.
+The PCW divides the Z80 memory map into four 16 KB banks.
+In CP/M, the memory used for the display is switched out while programs were running, giving more than 60 KB of usable RAM.
 While the Joyce architecture was designed with configurations of 128 KB and 256 KB of RAM in mind, no PCW was ever sold with 128 KB of RAM.

-Each PCW's CP/M application could not use more than 64 KB so the system used the rest of the RAM for a RAM drive.
-On the other hand, the standalone Locoscript word processor program was reported as using up to 154 KB as normal memory and the rest as a RAM disk.
+CP/M applications cannot use more than 64 KB so the system use the rest of the RAM for a RAM drive.
+On the other hand, LocoScript word processor program was reported as using up to 154 KB as normal memory and the rest as a RAM disk.

-Unusually, the Z80 CPU in the PCW 8256, 8512, 9512, 9256 and 9512+ had no directly connected ROM, which most computers used to start the boot process.
-Instead, at startup, the ASIC (customised circuit) at the heart of the PCW provided access to part of the 1k ROM within the Intel 8041 microcontroller used to drive the printer.
-The Z80 would copy 256 bytes via the ASIC into RAM, providing sufficient instructions to load the first sector from a floppy.
+Unusually, the Z80 CPU in the PCW 8256, 8512, 9512, 9256, and 9512+ has no directly connected ROM, which most computers use to start booting.
+Instead, at startup, the ASIC (customised circuit) at the heart of the PCW provides access to part of the 1k ROM within the Intel 8041 microcontroller used to drive the printer.
+The Z80 copies 256 bytes via the ASIC into RAM, providing sufficient instructions to load the first disk sector from a floppy.
 The ROM-based code cannot display text, being too small to support character generation; instead, it displays a bright screen which is progressively filled by black stripes as the code is loaded from the floppy.